PartyDAO/party-protocol/docs/overview.md

-# AuctionCrowdfund Protocol
+# Party Protocol

-The AuctionCrowdfund protocol allows people to pool funds together to acquire NFTs then govern those NFTs together.
+The Party Protocol allows people to pool funds together to acquire NFTs then govern those NFTs together.

 ## Patterns